2018 Stanley Cup Final: Game one

-Tomáš Nosek, shown with Grand Rapids, scored two goals, including the game-winner, in Game 1.
+Tomas Nosek, shown with Grand Rapids, scored two goals, including the game-winner, in Game 1.

 Both teams scored twice in the opening period.
 The first goal came from Vegas Golden Knights defenceman Colin Miller whose slap shot went past Capitals goaltender Braden Holtby.
 Washington struck back later in the period as both Brett Connolly and Nicklas Backstrom scored 42 seconds apart.
 William Karlsson then snuck the puck in between Holtby and the left post to tie the game.
 Early in the second period, a rebound off the glass came to Deryk Engelland who passed to an open Reilly Smith firing one past Holtby.
 Capitals defenceman John Carlson tied up the score after some nice passing from the defender and T. J. Oshie left himself wide open for the goal.
 In the third period, Tom Wilson redirected Alexander Ovechkin's shot past Vegas goaltender Marc-Andre Fleury to take the lead in the game.
 However, Vegas responded 1:41 later as Ryan Reaves went top-shelf to tie the game yet again.
 This goal proved to be controversial, as Ryan Reaves illegally cross-checked John Carlson to get into position to score.
 Tomas Nosek was able to score for Vegas later in the period, taking the pass from Shea Theodore.
 Vegas kept the lead in the penultimate minutes, grabbing an empty-net goal in the final minute to finish the game 6–4.